ssube/taleweave-ai/docs/guides/admin.md

 > Note: `module.name:function_name` and `path/filename.yml:key` are patterns you will see repeated throughout TaleWeave AI.
 > They indicate a Python module and function within it, or a data file and key within it, respectively.

-The `sim_systems` provide many mechanics from popular life simulations, including hunger, thirst, exhaustion, and mood.
+The optional actions are actions that allow characters to explore and expand the world during the game, discovering new rooms and generating new items.
+These can be slower than the base game actions, so you may want to disable them if you are running the LLM on CPU.

+The sim systems provide many mechanics from popular life simulations, including hunger, thirst, exhaustion, and mood (only SFW mechanics are included, I'm afraid).
 Custom actions and systems can be used to provide any other mechanics that are desired for your setting.
 The logic system uses a combination of Python and YAML to modify the prompts connected to rooms, characters, and items in the world, influencing the behavior of the language models.

 ### Connect and play